TimITSolutions/federation_environment_getting_started/README.md

 You can now observe the output of your submission in the terminal.

+You can also check the MLFLOW output in [localhost:3001](localhost:3001).

-### Submit your own code to our model-to-data platform
+### Submit your code to our model-to-data platform

 In order to test this code, perform the following steps: